KIPP SoCal School Leader Fellow Program

-The deadline to apply to the School Leader Fellow program for KIPP LA is Monday, December 17th.
-If you are interested in applying to fellowships with other KIPP regions, please check their job listings carefully, as deadlines between regions vary.
+- The deadline to apply to the School Leader Fellow program is Wednesday, December 11th.
+If you are interested in applying to Fellowships or Principal-in-Residence programs with other KIPP regions, please check their job listings carefully, as deadlines between regions vary.

 - Please note that if your candidacy progresses, applicants will be invited to an in-person interview day the week of January 13th, 2020.
 If you then progress to the Final Selection Event, we will invite you to two days of interviews on February 20th, 2020 and February 21st, 2020.
 All interviews will be held in Los Angeles.